luifrancgom/solutions_calculus_vol_1_2th_edition_tom_apostol/README.md

-# solutions_calculus_vol_1_second_edition_tom_apostol
+# Solutions Calculus Vol 1 Second edition

-Solutions from the book Calculus, Volume 1: One-variable calculus, with an introduction to linear algebra (Second Edition 1988) by Tom Mike Apostol
+Solutions from the book _**Calculus, Volume 1: One-variable calculus, with an introduction to linear algebra Second edition (1988)**_ by Tom Mike Apostol